Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Photographers love to talk about good light and bad light, but how do you really know which is which?
+Photographers love to talk about good light or bad light, but how do you really know which is which?
 I tend to think light is situational.
-In other words, I don't believe there's any such thing as bad light.
-It's more like an evaluation of whether the ambient light is appropriate for your subject.
+In other words, I don’t believe there’s any such thing as bad light.
+It’s more like an evaluation of whether the ambient light is appropriate for your subject.

 What Does Good Light or Bad Really Mean?

 Light is light.
 It doesn’t matter what source creates it.
 Instead, there are five things you need to evaluate to see if the light suits your subject.

 This is the big one.
 It’s the difference between hard light and soft light.
 Hard, or harsh, light creates very defined shadows.
 For many situations, that’s considered bad light.
 That’s because those shadows aren’t flattering for some subjects.

 Yet we need to remember that shadows are your friend.
 They define your subject.
 A subject bathed in light from all over is flat and boring.
 Light is interesting for where it goes and where it doesn’t.